-How to Keep Your Car Looking Great Forever
+How to Keep Your Car’s Paint Looking Like Brand New

 Maintaining your vehicle’s finish may seem like a simple task, but let’s face it: with all of the products on the shelves these days it can get a little intimidating.
 Depending on whether your goal is to maintain your factory showroom appearance or revive the finish of an older vehicle or something else, a quick car wash might not cut it.
 We’re here to make sure you have the information you need to properly care for your vehicle’s appearance.
 Watch the video above or check out the tips below to learn how to get your car clean and keep it looking great.

 How to Maintain Your Car’s Paint and Finish

 Frequent washing is critical to remove surface dirt, salt, and contaminants that can damage the paint and leave scratches.
 This is even more important in the winter months, especially in the snow-belt.
 Be sure to use an automotive wash and never household cleaners or dish soap – they can strip away wax and leave your paint exposed to UV.
 Work from the top down to ensure that you don’t re-contaminate the area you just washed.

 Remember, the process of washing is to lift dirt and contaminants off and away from the paint surface, not rub and grind those contaminants in farther.
 This is one of the reasons why many automated car washes tend to leave scratches.

 Wash your car in a low-light area where the sun cannot quickly dry your water and soap on the car.
 Completely flood the vehicle first with water and rinse off any major dirt or salt with water pressure.
 Avoid re-dipping your brush or sponge into dirty, contaminated water.